-Directors win insurance tug of war with class action claimants
+Directors win insurance tug of war with class action claimants.
+No statutory charge over payment of defence costs by D&O insurers - .PDF file.

 The NSW Court of Appeal has considered whether NSW legislation that creates a statutory charge over insurance moneys in favour of third-party claimants applies to advancement of defence costs under a D&O policy.
 This was a significant issue for directors and officers.
 If the charge applied, it would mean that insurers could not safely advance defence costs if the potential claim liability was greater than the insurance cover, thereby effectively depriving directors and officers of one of the principal benefits of their insurance cover.